Full Episodes of Today's Homeowner with Danny Lipford

 Read episode article to find out more.

-This week on Today’s Homeowner we’re converting a cool covered outdoor living space into an even cooler indoor space by building a single wall.
+Danny Lipford: This week on Today’s Homeowner we’re converting a cool covered outdoor living space into an even cooler indoor space by building a single wall.
 We’re not only creating an area that can be used year around, we’re adding some great amenities to make it the most popular room in the house.

 Now what a beautiful neighborhood filled with some very attractive houses.
 Well, I understand this street didn’t look this way about 15 years ago.
-Now we’re in Mobile, Alabama and as part of an urban revitalization program they removed all of the old derelict buildings and then made all of the lots available so homeowners could come down and experience downtown living and live in a house that is built just to their standards.
+Now we’re in Mobile, Alabama and as part of an urban revitalization program they removed all of the old derelict buildings and then made all of the lots available so that homeowners could come down and experience downtown living and live in a house that is built just to their standards.

-That exactly what John and Brenda Elsevier have done, they built a really nice house, very attractive, a lot of cool features and exactly the type of structure they want to live in.
-They also have the very neat outside living area that they use almost year round but we’re going to make just a few alterations actually some of the work’s already started on it, so they can use it all year long.
+That’s exactly what John and Brenda Elsevier have done, they built a really nice house, very attractive, a lot of cool features and exactly the type of structure they want to live in.
+They also have the very neat outside living area that they use almost year round and we’re going to make just a few alterations actually some of the work’s already started on it, so that they can use it all year long.
 We’re going to let Brenda tell you the whole story.